Skip to Content

 The PhotoPills shot planner, showing field of view and celestial data.

 PhotoPills has replaced The Photographer’s Ephemeris as my favorite landscape photography app for knowing everything I need to know about the sun & moon.
 It’s extremely easy to use and has a beautiful interface.
-The bundle of features you’ll find in this one app include:
+However, it’s packed with features and you may find this overwhelming.
+In that case, check out TPE.
+This bundle of features includes:

 • Celestial Almanac – useful information for the sun, moon, and Milky Way.
 Rise & set times, locations, strength, azimuth, brightness, etc. An Augmented Reality (AR) mode overlays the sun and moon over your phone’s camera so you can see where they will be throughout the day.
 If you want AR with the names of peaks also, check out PeakFinder AR (below).